cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

     .. group-tab:: Gateway API

-        A Gateway resource must also specify a class: in our case, it will always be the ``cilium`` class.
+        A Gateway resource must also specify a class: in this example, it is always the ``cilium`` class.
         An HTTPRoute must specify which Gateway (or Gateways) to attach to via a ``parentRef``.

         .. code-block:: shell-session